grafluxe/git-continuous-integration-workflow/README.md

 ***

-## Notes on Continuous Integration
+## Notes on Continuous Delivery

-Here's a simplified rundown of how to setup a CI tool to align with this workflow:
+Here's a simplified rundown of how to setup a CD tool to align with this workflow:

 - The master branch should trigger a build to PROD based on the **latest tagged commit**.
+  - It should also trigger a build to STAG on the **latest commit**.
-- The integration branch should trigger a build to TEST (or STAG) based on the **latest commit**.
+- The integration branch should trigger a build to TEST based on the **latest commit**.
 - Feature/hotfix branches should not be tracked.

+Read my document on [Continuous Delivery](https://github.com/grafluxe/continuous-delivery-pipeline#readme).